24-year-old woman killed in Detroit hit-and-run; driver abandoned vehicle, fled on foot

 DETROIT - Police are looking for the driver of a Dodge Grand Caravan that fled from a fatal collision Saturday morning.

 According to authorities, just after 3:30 a.m., the Dodge struck a parked Buick LaCrosse near the intersection of Outer Drive and Chalmers Street.
-A 25-year-old woman inside the Buick at the time of the collision.
+A 24-year-old woman was inside the Buick at the time of the collision.

 Emergency medical personnel arrived and pronounced the woman dead at the scene.